What Is The Difference Between Saltwater, Mineral and Freshwater Pools?

 Chlorine Swimming Pools

-The biggest complaint about manually chlorinated pools is the strong smell, faded bathers/togs/swimmers and skin feeling dry after a swim and a bit smelly.
+The biggest complaint about manually chlorinated pools is the strong smell, faded bathers/togs/swimmers, skin feeling dry after a swim, and a bit smelly.
 Swimmers with sensitive eyes or eczema are usually not big fans.

 A quick back to school science thing - as a heads up "chloride" means salt!

 Recognising the short comings of manually chlorinating a pool, saltwater chlorinators were invented decades ago.